Reduce Aggression & Raise Resilience with Measurable Results

 Is it true?

-Students learn that verbal indirect aggression (rumors/gossip/trolling) can only cause subjective harm, based on their interpretation of the behavior.
-They will learn how gossip feeds on their upsetness, and how to "kill the gossip" by "starving it to death."
-The A-B-C model of REBT is reinforced as it relates to verbal indirect aggression.
-The key intervention phrase is: "Is it true?" -
+Students learn that verbal indirect aggression (e.g., rumors, gossip, or trolling) causes subjective harm influenced by their perception of the behavior.
+They are taught how gossip thrives on emotional reactions and how to end it by “starving it.”
+The A-B-C model of REBT is reinforced, with the key intervention phrase: "Is it true?"

 How could this turn out for your good?

-Students learn how to improve their mood from "indifferent meh" to "optimistic glad".
-They will learn how to see the good in every bad and view themselves as advantageous for enduring the negative event.
-Optimistic thinking will be introduced.
-The key intervention phrase is: "How could this turn out for my good?" -
+Students learn to shift from "indifferent meh" to "optimistic glad."
+They are taught to find the upside in let downs and view challenges as opportunities for growth.
+Optimistic thinking is introduced, with the key intervention phrase: "How could this turn out for my good?"

 Are they bothering you?